Protection plans and means-tested benefits

 • State Pension

-How will lump sum payouts from protection plans be assessed?
+How will lump sum payouts from protection plans be assessed under Department for Work and Pension (DWP) rules?

 Our understanding is that any part of a lump sum payout during an individual’s lifetime, for example, terminal illness and critical illness, which isn’t used to cover a debt, will be assessed as capital.
 These lump sum payouts can also include children critical illness and fracture cover.

-The individual will need to report this payout to the Department for Work and Pensions (DWP) and how the payout will be used.
+The individual will need to report this payout to the DWP and how the payout will be used.
 The DWP will confirm whether the payout will be included or excluded from the benefit assessment and may require evidence to back up the claim that it is being used to pay off a debt.

 How will regular payments from protection plans be assessed?

-Regular payments, for example, income from income protection plans will be assessed as income.
-This means these regular payments can affect an individual’s entitlement to means tested benefits and must be reported to the DWP.
+Regular payments from income protection plans will be assessed as income.
+This means these regular payments can affect an individual’s entitlement to means-tested benefits and must be reported to the DWP.

 Similarly, like the lump sum payouts, our understanding is, if the income is used to cover an outgoing debt, for example, a mortgage then it will be excluded from any means tested assessment.

-What happens when an individual’s loved one receives a payout from a protection plan?
+What is the impact on benefits when an individual’s loved one receives a payout from a protection plan?

 When an individual dies the protection plan can payout a lump sum death benefit and under some protection plans regular payments can be made to an individual’s loved ones (family income benefit).